deak-ai/openehr-mcp-server/README.md

 ## 2. Configure Claude Desktop

-Edit your Claude Desktop configuration file (claude_desktop_config.json; in macOS this is located at ~/Library/Application Support/claude) and add an
-"openEHR" object inside the "mcpServers" object.
+Edit your Claude Desktop configuration file (claude_desktop_config.json) and add an "openEHR" configuration block inside the "mcpServers" section.

+This file can usually be found in the following locations:
+* On macOS: ~/Library/Application Support/Claude
+* On Windows: %APPDATA%\Claude

 ```json
 {